diagrams/diagrams-doc/doc/metafont.rst

-The Metafont algorithm can also build loops: use `cyclePath` to terminate your path instead of `endPt p` to generate a loop with a final segment that cycles smoothly back to where the loop.
+The Metafont algorithm can also build loops: use `cyclePath` to terminate your path instead of `endPt p` to generate a loop with a final segment that cycles smoothly back to where the loop started.
 Of course, you can exercise control over the final segment in the same way as any other.